 Elbow tendinitis is an overuse injury that causes inflammation and pain.
-Soft tissue injuries of the elbow like tendinitis are often sporting- or work-related, as the repetition of the same activity over and over again does not allow sufficient healing time for the arm to recover between occurrences.
+Soft tissue injuries of the elbow like tendinitis are often sporting- or work-related, as the repetition of the same activity does not allow sufficient healing time for the arm to recover between occurrences.
 Overuse puts strain on the elbow tendons, which can eventually rupture.
-Older people are also susceptible, because the tendons tend to lose elasticity and become weaker with age.
+Older people are also susceptible because the tendons tend to lose elasticity and become weaker with age.

 Symptoms occur where the tendon attaches to the bone:

 - Pain, which increases in severity with movement

 - A feeling that the tendon is “grating” or “crackling” or “creaking” as it moves; this happens because the tendon sheath has become thicker and inflamed